Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Water and gas-related infrastructure shows up surprisingly often in and around mausoleums.

-At first, this assembly was attached to top of the Dennis mausoleum:
+This metal item used to be attached to top of the Dennis mausoleum:

 A bit like this handle:

-But the assembly once atop the Dennis mausoleum has not water spout.
+But the assembly formerly atop the Dennis mausoleum has no water spout.
 And it was in the wrong place for releasing water.
-It looks more like a gas release valve.

 In the scenario I'm proposing, lighter-than-air gas flowed out automatically when the long handle was push in towards the valve body.